flugg/laravel-responder/README.md

 return responder()->error()->respond();
 ```

-The status code is set to `200` by default, but can be modified by filling the first argument.
-You can also set a list of headers as the second argument:
+The status code is set to `200` by default, but can be changed by setting the first parameter.
+You can also pass a list of headers as the second argument:

 ```php
 return responder()->success()->respond(201, ['x-foo' => true]);